 In this post, we’ll cover what a Jira dashboard is.
-Then, we’ll discuss how to set up a system default dashboard and create a personal Jira dashboard.
-Then, we’ll show how to add gadgets to a dashboard and customize their layout.
+Then, we’ll discuss how to set up a system default dashboard and how to create a dashboard in Jira.
+Then, we’ll show how to add gadgets to a dashboard and customize the dashboard layout.
 You can follow along with the article like a tutorial if you wish.
 The screenshots and instructions use the latest version of Jira’s cloud service.

 What Is a Jira Dashboard?